Deploying .NET Core Applications

 runonflux/orbit:latest

-What Flux-Orbit Does:
+What Deploy with Git Does:

 - Detection: Default if no framework-specific references found